Polygraphs of finite derivation type: Introduction

 \begin{quote} {\bf \ref{Theorem:Squier}.
 Theorem {\cite[Theorem~5.3]{Squier94}}} \emph{ If a monoid admits a finite convergent presentation, then it is of finite derivation type. } \end{quote}

 In \cite{Squier94}, Squier used Theorem~\ref{Theorem:Squier} to give another proof that there exist finitely generated monoids with a decidable word problem that do not admit a finite convergent presentation.
-Moreover, he showed that the homological finiteness condition left-$\fp_3$ is not sufficient for a finitely presented decidable monoid to admit a finite convergent presentation.
-Indeed, the monoid $\S_1$ given by the presentation
+Moreover, he showed that the homological finiteness condition left-$\FP_3$ is not sufficient for a finitely presented monoid with a decidable word problem to admit a finite convergent presentation.
+Indeed, the monoid~$\S_1$ given by the presentation

-has a decidable word problem, admits a finite presentation and is of homological type left-$\fp_3$, yet it is not of a finite derivation type (and, thus, it does not admit a finite convergent presentation).
+has a decidable word problem, admits a finite presentation and is of homological type left-$\FP_3$, yet it is not of a finite derivation type (and, thus, it does not admit a finite convergent presentation).
 This example is entirely developed in Section~\ref{Example:MonoidSk}.